-We also feature kabuki actor prints by Japanese print designer Utagawa Kunisada (1789 - 1865).
+We have one exception to our rule of residency for the gallery and this is our offering of kabuki actor prints by the Japanese print designer Utagawa Kunisada (1789 - 1865).

 GALLERY DIRECTOR - Matt Brown

-If you'd like to purchase a gift certificate, please be in touch with us by using the form above, or call the gallery.
+To purchase a gift certificate get in touch by using the form above, or give us a call.

 1 Main St, Lyme, New Hampshire 03768, United States

 Select postings about upcoming exhibitions, articles about our artists, and special events.

 ARTISTS from AWAY.
 Leasing display space for special exhibits of work by folks who don't meet our local rule is something we have discussed.
 If you are interested, contact Matt (CONTACT button above).